-- Pack as light as possible—put the heaviest items in the backpack closest to the back where the muscles are the strongest and only carry what's necessary.
+- Pack as light as possible—put the heaviest items in the compartment closest to the back where the muscles are the strongest and only carry what's necessary.

 Parents should check with their children regularly to make sure they do not have any back strain or pain from carrying their backpack.
 Do not ignore any discomfort or problems your children experiences.
 Contact your pediatrician or other health care professional if problems do arise.

-For a referral to a Community Medical Center pediatrician and information about our Rehabilitation Services Department, including physical, occupational and speech therapy, visit www.barnabashealth.org.
+For a referral to a Community Medical Center or Monmouth Medical Center, Southern Campus pediatrician and information about our Rehabilitation Services Department, including physical, occupational and speech therapy, call 1-888-724-7123 or visit www.barnabashealth.org.